Warcraft II: Beyond the Dark Portal: Reception

 Warcraft II: Beyond the Dark Portal released to positive reviews from critics.
-Awarding the expansion a 9.2 out of 10, GameSpot's Ron Dulin summarized "Fans of Warcraft II are split along two fronts: there are the single-players and then there are the multi-players.
+Awarding the expansion a 9.2 out of 10, GameSpots Ron Dulin summarized "Fans of Warcraft II are split along two fronts: there are the single-players and then there are the multi-players.
 But whichever side of the fence you lean toward, this is a must-have."

 In its 146th issue, Computer Gaming World called the game "a must-buy for any Warcraft II fan."
 While pointing out the amount of content as not enough to satisfy, citing the lack of new units in particular, GameRevolution concluded that "On the whole, this is a good expansion set."
 All Game Guide awarded it 4 out of 5 stars, calling it "a worthwhile expansion to an incredible game."

 Paul Pettengale reviewed Warcraft II: Beyond the Dark Portal for Arcane magazine, rating it an 8 out of 10 overall.
 Pettengale comments that "this is a bargain which all Warcraft ll owners should snap up."